Flight-to-quality

-A flight-to-quality, or flight-to-safety, is a financial market phenomenon occurring when investors sell what they perceive to be higher-risk investments and purchase safer investments, such as gold and other precious metals.
+A flight-to-quality, or flight-to-safety, is a financial market phenomenon occurring when investors sell what they perceive to be higher-risk investments and purchase safer investments, such as gold and government bonds.
 This is considered a sign of fear in the marketplace, as investors seek less risk in exchange for lower profits.

 Flight-to-quality is usually accompanied by an increase in demand for assets that are government-backed and a decline in demand for assets backed by private agents.

 Definition

 More broadly, flight-to-quality refers to a sudden shift in investment behaviors in a period of financial turmoil whereby investors seek to sell assets perceived as risky and instead purchase safe assets.
 A defining feature of flight-to-quality is insufficient risk-taking by investors.
 While excessive risk-taking can be a source of financial turmoil, insufficient risk-taking can severely disrupt credit and other financial markets during a financial turmoil.
 Such a portfolio shift further exposes the financial sector to negative shocks.
 An increase in leverage and credit spread on all but the safest and most liquid assets may incur a sudden dry up in risky asset markets, which may lead to real effects on the economy.

 A phenomenon that occurs with flight-to-quality is flight-to-liquidity.
 A flight-to-liquidity refers to an abrupt shift in large capital flows towards more liquid assets.
 One reason why the two appear together is that in most cases risky assets are also less liquid.
 Assets that are subject to the flight to quality pattern are also subject to flight to liquidity.
 For example, a U.S. Treasury bond is less risky and more liquid than a corporate bond.
 Thus, most theoretical studies that attempt to explain underlying mechanisms take both flight-to-quality and flight-to-liquidity into account.